-As sunlight started to glow on the horizon and birds began to sing on that first Easter Sunday in Jerusalem, there was no indication that this day would be any different than any other Sunday preceding it.
-There was, however, tension in the air.
+As the dawn began to radiate over the horizon and birds started to sing on that first Easter Sunday in Jerusalem, there was no indication that this day would be any different from the Sundays that preceded it.
+However, tension was in the air.

-Just two days earlier, a man named Jesus was crucified for claiming to be the Messiah - the promised King of the Jews.
-Many people held him in high regard, considering him a great prophet.
-His many miracles and powerful teaching made others wonder whether he was the Saviour foretold in sacred Scripture.
-But his enemies had killed him.
-"How could this happen?" his followers thought.
-"How could Jesus die if he was the Messiah?
-Didn't he promise to establish a new kind of Kingdom on this earth?
-He can't do that from the grave, can he?"
-Therefore, all their hope seemed to have died with Jesus on the cross.
+Just two days earlier, a man named Jesus had been crucified for claiming to be the Messiah, the promised King of the Jews.
+Many people held Him in high regard, considering Him a great prophet.
+His numerous miracles and powerful teaching made others wonder whether he was the Saviour foretold in sacred Scripture.
+But His enemies killed Him.
+"How could this happen?"
+His followers thought.
+"How could Jesus die if He was the Messiah?
+Didn't He promise to establish a new kind of Kingdom on this earth?
+He can't do that from the grave."
+Therefore, all the hope Jesus' followers had in Him seemed to die with Jesus on the cross.

 Jesus' followers failed to realize that, since the wages of sin is death, the Saviour had to die to pay for all sin.
 Both Jesus and the Old Testament scriptures testified to that fact.
-Sadly, the image of their dear friend and teacher hanging disfigured and dead on the cross was so etched in their minds that all they could focus on was their feeling of loss and hopelessness.
+Sadly, the image of their dear rabbi hanging disfigured and dead on the cross was so etched in their minds that they only focused on their feelings of loss and hopelessness, instead of God's promises.

-Jesus' enemies, on the other hand, were ecstatic: they were finally rid of him!
-But they also remembered something Jesus said that his followers had forgotten: that he would rise on the third day after he died.
-Afraid the disciples might steal his body, they sealed Jesus' tomb and posted armed guards around it with Pilate's permission.
+Jesus' enemies, on the other hand, were ecstatic: they were finally rid of Him!
+But they also remembered something Jesus said that His followers had forgotten: that He would rise on the third day after His death.
+Afraid the disciples might steal His body, they sealed Jesus' tomb and posted armed guards around it with Pilate's permission.
 They did everything they could to make sure this dead man remained dead.
 Little did Jesus' enemies realize that Jesus was not a mere man.
 He was exactly who he claimed to be: the Christ, the Son of God!
-Even though the world, death, and the devil tried to overcome him, Jesus would reveal his enemies as powerless by rising from the grave.
+Even though the world, death, and the devil tried to overcome Him, Jesus would reveal His enemies as powerless by rising from the grave.

 Our text tells us that, as dawn was about to break, there was a great earthquake.
 At that very moment, an angel of the Lord came down from heaven, and going to the tomb, he rolled away the stone and was sitting on it.
-Note that the angel didn't let Jesus out of the tomb; he came to show Jesus' enemies that his grave was already empty.
+Understand that the angel didn't let Jesus out of the tomb.
+No, he came to show Jesus' enemies that His grave was already empty.
 Jesus had risen from the dead!